euroblaze/v12c-to-v14e/README.md

 ### Necessary improvements

-This module should be invocable from CLI, to enable handling large volumes of data.
+1. This module should be invocable from CLI, to enable handling large volumes of data.
 Executing from web-browser is ruled out.
+2. Comments & log messages only in English.